ninlilizi/PG39WCDM-ICC-HDR-MITIGATION/README.md

 * For the most punch. set Digital Vibrance to 55%.
 * values outside of that range will mess up the color accuracy across a bunch of luminance levels, so treat that as your safe range.

+For accuracy, set Render Intent to Absolute Colorimetric.

 Additionally:

 * Customized gamma curve to mitigate the displays effective gamma being closer to 1.8 than the expected 2.2.